 Vegan, creamy mushroom gravy with shallots and herbs is a naturally gluten-free recipe without starches.
-Make-ahead friendly too!
+Savoury mushrooms and hearty herbs make it so flavourful and rich.
+This vegan gravy is make-ahead friendly too!

 Well, it really feels like Fall all of a sudden.
 Over here in Canada, Thanksgiving is only a week and a half away and naturally I’m thinking about gravy.
 More specifically: creamy mushroom gravy that’s vegan, make-ahead friendly, and void of any added starches.
 I make mushroom gravy a bunch of different ways (there’s a great one in my cookbook), but this recipe is special.
 Typically I go for more of a thin, slightly darker “jus”-like textured gravy.
 This one here is quite thick and more typical of the holiday dinner tables that I find myself at.
 I’ve made it creamy, loaded the gravy with herbs, melted shallots and garlic, and those critical umami bombs like tamari and miso.